Last updated on January 8th, 2026 at 12:13 am

 One key strategy is to use abstraction, a critical concept in architecture.
 Abstraction allows you to hide irrelevant details while emphasizing the essentials.
 You can simplify complex systems by focusing on what matters most for your architecture.

 Let’s consider an online shopping platform as an example.
-This platform is a complex system comprised of many microservices like the catalog service, the cart service, the payment service, and more.
-Each microservice has unique functions and details, communicating with others via APIs.
+This platform is a complex system comprising many microservices, such as the catalogue service, the cart service, the payment service, and others.
+Each microservice has unique functionality and details, and communicates with others via APIs.

 Suppose you need to introduce new microservices that interact with the existing ones.
-In that case, you don’t need to understand the ins and outs of each microservice.
+In that case, you don’t need to understand the details of each microservice.
 You only need to grasp how to use each microservice’s API.
 These abstractions hide the underlying complexity, providing the essential features you need.

-Therefore, abstraction helps simplify a complex system by focusing on the what instead of the how.
+Therefore, abstraction helps simplify a complex system by focusing on what rather than how.
 You can utilize an existing microservice without knowing its internal workings.

 But finding the right level of abstraction can be challenging, especially for new architects.
 Abstraction levels can vary from one project to another and even within the same project.
 You may need, for example, to focus on writing code for POC, later switch your attention to the components that compose your application, and then move to a higher level where integration with external systems is your goal.